 At the age of 9-11 years, your child starts to form stronger, more complex friendship and peer relationships.
 Your child faces more academic challenges at school.
 They become more independent from the family.

 At the age of 12-14 years, this is a time of many mental, physical, social and emotional changes.
-Hormones change as puberty level.
+Hormones change at puberty level.
 Most girls grow public hair, breasts and start their period.
 Most boys grow the facial and public hair and their voices deepen.
-This is also will be a time when your teen might face peer pressure to use alcohol, drugs and tobacco products.
+This will also be a time when your teen might face peer pressure to use alcohol, drugs and tobacco products.
 They become more independent with their own personality and interests.
 They show more concern about looks, clothes, body.
 They might feel stress from more challenging problems.

 At the age of 15-17 years, they are teenagers.
 This is a time of changes for how teenagers feel, think and interact with others and how their bodies grow.
 Your teen might have concerns about their body size, shape or weight.
 Eating disorders can also be common in this age, especially among girls.
 At this age, your teens have more interest in opposite sex.
 Show more independence from parents.
 Many teenagers will be leaving home soon after high school and many start working.